 What if Minnesota's four-year deadline has passed and you try to file the lawsuit anyway?
 It's a safe bet that the doctor or health care facility you're trying to sue will file a motion asking the court to dismiss the case.
 The court will almost certainly grant the motion (unless an exception applies; we'll discuss some of those below) and that will be the end of the lawsuit.
 So it's crucial to pay attention to the statute of limitations as it applies to your case.

 Now, what about those exceptions to the four-year-deadline?
 The most common exception (in Minnesota Statutes section 541.15) comes into play when the prospective plaintiff is under 18 years of age.
-In that case, the statute of limitations does not start to run until the plaintiff reaches the age of 18, except that the suspension of the deadline can’t be extended for more than seven years, or for more than one year after the person has reached 18.
+In that case, the statute of limitations does not start to run until the plaintiff reaches the age of 18, except that the suspension of the deadline can't be extended for more than seven years, or for more than one year after the person has reached 18.

 Perhaps the biggest hurdle facing a potential medical malpractice plaintiff in Minnesota can be found at Minnesota Statutes section 145.682, which lays out the "Certification of Expert Review" requirement for these kinds of lawsuits.

 This affidavit must be filed alongside the initial complaint (the document that sets out the details of the plaintiff's claims against the defendant health care provider).
 If the plaintiff can't get the required expert consultation in time, the affidavit filed with the complaint may simply state that it was not reasonably possible to obtain the expert review and opinion because of the statute of limitations.
 In that situation, the plaintiff must then serve the defendant with the certification of expert review within 90 days after filing the lawsuit.